MrHedmad/kerblam/docs/src/quickstart.md

 > The benefit of letting Kerblam! handle data retrieval for you is that, later,
 > it can delete this remote data to save disk space.

-Save the file and run
+Save the `kerblam.toml` file and run
 ```bash
 kerblam data fetch
 ```